rpthms/ansible-playbook-rpi-router/README.md

 This playbook needs to be run in 2 passes.
-The first pass will setup all the necessary packages and services on the Raspberry Pi and the second pass will configure the Pi to use overlayfs as the root filesystem
+The first pass will setup all the necessary packages and services on the Raspberry Pi and the second pass will configure the Pi to use overlayfs as the root filesystem and configure dhcpd.

 Install `ansible` and `git` on your Pi by running: